EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

 !!! note
     These investment modes leads to the addition of binary variables.
-    The number of binary variables is equal to the number of strategic periods times the number of `Node`s with the `SemiContinuousInvestment` and `SemiContinuousOffsetInvestment` mode.
+    The number of binary variables is equal to the number of strategic periods times the number of technologies with the `SemiContinuousInvestment` and `SemiContinuousOffsetInvestment` mode.

 #### [`SemiContinuousInvestment`](@id lib-pub-inv_mode-semi_con-lin)